 Accommodation.
-Glasgow Grosvenor Hotel (gghotel.co.uk): installed in a fine classical terrace, now a Hilton.
-Apex City Quay Hotel & Spa, Dundee (apexhotels.co.uk/ destinations/dundee/): comfortable hotel and spa in a modern building in the rehabilitated docklands, walking distance to the city centre and galleries.
-InterContinental Edinburgh (edinburgh.intercontinental.com): formerly The George, excellently located in George Street.
-All hotels are within walking distance of at least some of the galleries visited.
+Kimpton Blythswood Square, Glasgow (kimptonhotels.com): overlooking Blythswood Square, currently the city's only five-star hotel.
+Apex Dundee (apexhotels.co.uk/destinations/dundee/): comfortable hotel and spa in a modern building in the rehabilitated docklands, walking distance to the city centre and galleries.
+InterContinental Edinburgh (edinburgh. intercontinental.com): excellently located in George Street.
 Single rooms are doubles for sole use throughout.

 How strenuous?
 There is quite a lot of walking and standing around in galleries.
 You should be able to walk at three miles an hour for at least half an hour.
+You will need to lift your luggage on and off the train for one journey.